-Changing the way you pay your Part D late enrollment penalty.
-If you decide to change the way you pay your Part D late enrollment penalty, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your Part D late enrollment penalty is paid on time.
-Please contact Customer Service to notify us of your payment option choice or if you'd like to change your existing option.
-(You can find our phone number on the cover of this booklet.)
+Changing the way you pay your premium.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While we are processing your request for a new payment method, you are responsible for making sure that your

-What to do if you are having trouble paying your Part D late enrollment penalty
+What to do if you are having trouble paying your plan premium

-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
+Your plan premium is due in our office by the first day of the month.
 If we have not received your payment by the first day of the month, we will send you a delinquency notice.
-In addition, we have the right to pursue collection of these penalty amounts you owe.
+In addition, we have the right to pursue collection of these premium amounts you owe.

-If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.
+If you are having trouble paying your premium on time, please contact Customer Service to see if we can direct you to programs that will help with your costs.